-The technology we use to create our tires is the secret of our success.
+Our practical approach to tyre design and development is the secret of our success.
 While it's our secret recipe, we are happy to explain a few details that come into play when making an ere tyre and why each tyre model has come to life and deserves its place in existence in our product lineup, but first let's explain some tyre tech that we are using in our tyres.

 At ere we use 3 types of casings:

-TPI stands for Treads per square inch.
+TPI means Treads Per square Inch.
 This determines how tight the weave of the fibres in the casing is.
 The TPI count of the tire influences the riding behaviour of the tires.
-The more the TPI count the more supple the tire will be and the more responsive it will behave on the road.

 Armis 1 is our lightest layer of protection designed to be flexible and light.
 It offers a strong protective guard against outside penetrations under the tread pattern and enhances the flexibility performance of the overall tire.